srnichols/StampsPattern/docs/Azure_Stamp_Pattern_Sample_App_Plan.md

 This document outlines a detailed plan for developing and integrating a sample application into the Azure Stamp Pattern infrastructure framework.
 The sample app will serve as a demonstration tool to showcase the functionality of the framework across all types of CELLs (e.g., compute, storage, networking, and hybrid CELLs, assuming standard Stamp Pattern configurations).
 It will represent demo customer/tenant instances, highlighting multi-tenancy features such as unique URLs, subdomains, routing, and client branding.

 The application will be a simple user task tracking app, designed with minimal functionality to prove the concept without unnecessary complexity.
+To add a bit more flare while staying lightweight, the app will support task categories, sharing tasks with team members in the same tenant, priority ranking (high, mid, low) plus an archive state, optional due dates, and keyword tagging with search.
 No code will be built at this stage; this plan serves as a reference for future implementation.

 Key principles guiding this plan:
 - **Modularity**: Ensure the app is containerized for easy deployment and scalability.